GSntna/blog/content/posts/thesis/spatial_autocorrelation.md

 ## Conclusion

-Guadalajara and Zapopan properties exhibit spatial autocorrelation in most of their variables: with HH clusters from West to East in the center of the metropolitan area and LL clusters in the outskirts; along with some neighborhoods in between with either LL or HL clusters.
+Guadalajara and Zapopan properties exhibit spatial autocorrelation in their price per m²: with HH clusters from West to East in the center of the metropolitan area and LL clusters in the outskirts; along with some neighborhoods in between with either LL or HL clusters.